Dan Johnson (baseball): Cincinnati Reds

 On December 15, 2014, Johnson signed a minor league contract with the Houston Astros.
 After batting .158 over 19 at-bats in spring training, he was traded to the Cincinnati Reds for a player to be named later or cash considerations.
 He started the 2015 season with the Triple-A Louisville Bats, but was released on April 23.

 St. Louis Cardinals

 On May 4, 2015, Johnson signed a minor-league contract with the St. Louis Cardinals, who called him up to their MLB roster on July 8.
-He played his first two months in the Cardinals organization for the AAA Memphis Redbirds, batting .265 with 11 home runs and 42 RBI.
+He played his first two months in the Cardinals organization for the Triple-A Memphis Redbirds, batting .265 with 11 home runs and 42 RBI.
 He played 12 games for the Cardinals, collecting three hits in 19 AB.
 The club designated him for assignment on July 30 after trading for Brandon Moss, and outrighted Johnson off the 40-man roster to Memphis on August 3.

-Third stint with Tampa Bay
+Bridgeport Bluefish

 On March 5, 2016, Johnson signed a minor league contract with the Tampa Bay Rays, with the intention to convert from a first baseman into a knuckleball pitcher.
 He was released on March 30.